wnfs-wg/spec/README.md

+⚠️ This spec suite is Work-in-Progress.
+It may be useful for reference & discussion, though ⚠️

-# Webnative File System (WNFS) Specification v0.2.0
+# Webnative File System (WNFS) Specification v0.2.0-alpha

 ## Abstract